LaunchCodeEducation/data-analysis-curriculum/content/python-pandas-databases/reading/python-databases/_index.md

 1. Add a table
 1. Perform CRUD operations on the table

-While you can accomplish more than just the above using python and pandas, like performing joins, it is not always best.
+While you can accomplish more than just the above using python and pandas, like performing joins, it is not always best practice.
 As it relates to joins, database engines are built and optimized to perform joins extremely well.
 It is always important to know what you will be doing with your data before acting.

 {{% notice blue Note "rocket" %}}
 The examples below are also available in the `data-analysis-projects/databases-python-pandas/python-db-walkthrough.ipynb` file.